The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Conclusions

 Redshift uncertainty introduces diffusive effect in the clustering, leading to a scale-dependent suppression to the observed power spectrum.
-This smearing effect can be modeled by a Gaussian damping term \cite{hou_completed_2020}.
-We find that the $\EFT$ cournterterms, parameterized by $\alpha_2$ and $\alpha_4$, also capture this smearing effect, resulting in compressed and cosmological parameter estimates difference $<5\%$ compared to the uncontaminated case.
+The $\EFT$ cournterterms, parameterized by $\alpha_2$ and $\alpha_4$, capture this smearing effect, resulting in compressed and cosmological parameter estimates difference $<5\%$ compared to the uncontaminated case.
 In contrast, redshift catastrophics cause an overall reduction on the power spectrum amplitude that approximately scales as $(1 - \fc)^2$.
 While this effect is negligible (difference $<6\%$) for ELG-like catastrophics, it significantly biases the estimation of amplitude-related parameters for slitless-like errors, namely $df$ in ShapeFit and $\logA$ in the Full-Modeling.
-In that case, we observe differences of $6\%{-}16\%$, corresponding to a $\sim2.2\sigma$ shift relative to the clean case.
-To model the effect of redshift catastrophics, we use the correction factor $(1 - \fc)^2$ applied to the power spectrum in \cref{eq:catastrophics simple model}.
-When freeing $\fc$, the extended model mitigates the bias in $\logA$ to below $0.1\sigma$, but leads to $60\%$ degradation in its precision due to the strong degeneracy between $\fc$ and $\logA$.
-Fixing $\fc$ to its expected value in the fit restores the constraining power, with only a modest $0.85\sigma$ deviation.
+In that case, we observe shifts of $6\%{-}16\%$, corresponding to a $\sim2.2\sigma$ deviation relative to the clean case.
+To model this effect, we use the correction factor $(1 - \fc)^2$ applied to the power spectrum in \cref{eq:catastrophics simple model}.
+When freeing $\fc$, the extended model mitigates the bias in $\logA$ to below $0.1\sigma$, but leads to $67\%$ degradation in its precision due to the strong degeneracy between $\fc$ and $\logA$.
+Fixing $\fc$ to its expected value in the fit restores the constraining power with a modest $1.0\sigma$ deviation.
 This highlights the importance of accurately estimating the catastrophic failure rate $\fc$ and applying the appropriate correction model to ensure unbiased cosmological results in slitless spectroscopic surveys.

-Beyond the vanilla $\Lambda$CDM model, we explore the impact of redshift errors on measurements of evolving dark energy and massive neutrinos.
-For the $\wCDM$ model, we find that redshift errors do not bias the estimates of $w_0$ and $w_a$, although they can enhance projection effects.
-In the $\nCDM$ case, redshift uncertainty weaken the constraint on $\sumnu$ by approximately 30\%, while redshift catastrophics do not produce a noticeable difference.
-These suggest that redshift errors need to be also carefully checked to constrain extended cosmological models through full-shape analysis in redshift surveys.
+Beyond the vanilla $\Lambda$CDM model, we explore the impact of redshift errors on the measurement of evolving dark energy and massive neutrinos.
+For the $\wCDM$ model, we find that redshift errors do not bias the estimates of $w_0$ and $w_a$, although they can potentially enhance projection effects.
+In the massive neutrino case, redshift errors weaken the constraint on $\sumnu$ up to 80\% when considering QSO-like Gaussian smearing.